 Never.
 Never, ever.
 Alabama would never play UAB in football, because UAB should never ever even have a football team, former Crimson Tide coach Bill Curry shouted from the Capstone’s gilded rooftop in 1989—”We have a team in the University system and I’m the coach”— when the Blazers first dared dream of gridiron glory.

-And Dye, as Dye does, laid it out there.
+And Dye, as Dye did, laid it out there.